lin99/NLPTM-2016/_features/03-evaluation.md

 image:
 ---

-4 credits en 64 hours
+4 credits in 64 hours

 [Grades]()